OCA/odoo-community.org/CONTRIBUTING.rst

 * You need to keep the license of the module coded by Odoo SA
 * You need to add the OCA as author (and Odoo SA of course)
-* You need to make the module "OCA compatible" : PEP8, OCA convention and so on so it won't break our CI like runbot, Travis and so.
+* You need to make the module "OCA compatible": PEP8, OCA convention and so on so it won't break our CI like runbot, Travis and so.
 * You need to add a disclaimer in the Readme with the following text: